SciTools/iris/docs/src/installing.rst

 This procedure was tested on a Ubuntu 20.04 system on the 26th of July, 2021.
-Be aware that through updates of the involved Debian and/or Python packages, dependency conflicts might arise or the procedure might have to be modified.
+Be aware that through updates of the involved Debian packages, dependency conflicts might arise or the procedure might have to be modified.

 .. _installing_from_source: